HOW TO JOIN WEST SALEM ROTARY

 - Has a schedule flexible enough to attend a Rotary meeting approximately once a week.

 - Has the time and interest in giving back to the Salem community through projects organized by Rotary.

 Q: What if I don’t think I can come to the lunch meeting every week?

 A: You don’t have to come every week, but certainly try to get to at least 3 out of 4.
 If you can’t make it any Rotary activity qualifies as a make up.
 In West Salem Rotary you can attend a different Rotary Club meeting in Salem, go to a Rotary board meeting, attend a berry delivery site (in June and July, that’s our big fundraiser), or go to any of our social functions.

 Q: How much does Rotary cost?

-A: Our dues are $125 a year.
-We also have three social functions (dinners) that run about $30.
-Also, save a dollar or two at lunch meetings, you might get “fined” by the Sergeant at Arms for silly minor infractions and more often or not just because the Sergeant at Arms likes you.
-Don’t worry, fines are usually just a dollar!
+A: Our dues are $150 a year.
+We also have three social functions (dinners) that run between $30 and $50.
+Also, save a dollar or two for the at lunch meetings, you might get “fined” by the Sergeant at Arms for silly minor things.
+Its all in fun.

 Q: What if I don’t live in West Salem?

 A: Most members are from the West Salem area or work in West Salem.
 However, you can live anywhere as long as the meeting time (Monday’s at noon) is convenient.
 Many members have children or grandchildren in West Salem Schools.